main-quest/actions.checkout-action/README.md

-Checks out a private action to ./.github/actions/<owner>/<repo> and outputs this local path as 'path' so you can conveniently use it as 'uses: stepts.<this-step>.outputs.path' in your workflow
+Checks out a private action to ./.github/actions/&lt;owner&gt;/&lt;repo&gt; and outputs this local path as 'path' so you can conveniently use it as 'uses: stepts.&lt;this-step&gt;.outputs.path' in your workflow